Syngard/CTFs/SharifCTF/client01/README.md

             else: break
 ```

-Once ze run this scrip we get an image that we can open
+Once we run this script we get an image that we can open.

 [](./decoded_file.png)